iroy2000/react-redux-boilerplate/README.md

 * __What is B.E.M style  ?__
     * B.E.M is short for `Block, Element, Modifier` and is a naming convention for classes in HTML and CSS.
 Its goal is to help developers better understand the relationship between the HTML and CSS and make our code base more maintainable.
+Please read the links below for getting deeper insight of it.

 ## Knowledge Base Reading